-At this stage parents have usually fixed or are in the process of considering likely names for their child.
-So, names are a recurring theme in maternal dreams in the third trimester.
+At this stage, parents have usually fixed or are in the process of considering likely names for their child.
+Therefore, names are also a recurring theme in maternal dreams in the third trimester.
 The names may range from absurd to very meaningful names.
 It could also be the easy way out for some mothers who are having a tough time deciding on the ideal name for their child.

 Nightmares During Pregnancy

-Scary dreams during pregnancy can occur at all phases of your pregnancy.
-These are absolutely normal, since you are going through many changes in your life.
+Scary dreams during pregnancy can occur in all phases of your pregnancy.
+They are absolutely normal since you are going through many changes in your life.
 Even if you aren’t openly bothered by the changes, it isn’t unusual to harbour concerning thoughts about it.
 The different emotions that plague your mind often show up as nightmares or scary dreams.

-As your body grows bigger, your sleep is interrupted and you will feel exhausted.
+As your body grows bigger, your sleep is interrupted, and you will feel exhausted.
 Inconsistent sleep schedules, a body that is too tired and many unanswered questions in your mind will combine together to create dreams that try to address these issues in bizarre ways.
 Expecting mothers have a lot of concerns for their unborn baby.
 They may worry that the baby may have undesirable traits, be unhealthy or unsafe.
-In such cases, they end up with nightmares about what they dread and this can greatly affect their attitude and disposition.
-In such cases, it is good to remember that this is your body’s way of responding to the situation.
-However, such nightmares are not prophetic, and DO NOT reveal the future or the truth.
+In such cases, they end up with nightmares about what they dread, and this can greatly affect their attitude and disposition.
+In such cases, it is good to remember that it is your body’s way of responding to the situation.
+However, such nightmares are not prophetic and DO NOT reveal the future or the truth.

 What Can You Do About These Strange Pregnancy Dreams?